-- a. completed survey that encompasses the portion of the lowa Hill area that would be potentially affected by the proposed tunnel; - b. monitoring of the springs and creeks for five years after the tunneling operation is completed with monitoring data submitted monthly and written monitoring reports submitted to the State Water Board, Central Valley Water Board, and USFS biannually by June 1 and December 1 of each year, or as specified in individual or general permits administered by the Central Valley Water Board; - c. method for accurate quantification of groundwater encountered during tunnel boring operations; - d. method for verifying that groundwater seepage is controlled after tunnel construction; - e. identification of corrective measures that may be taken if the tunnel boring operation encounters more groundwater than originally predicted in the environmental assessment for Iowa Hill or the completed tunnel seeps; and - f. potential mitigation measures for all identifiable impacts.
+- a.
+A completed survey that encompasses the portion of the Iowa Hill area that would be potentially affected by the proposed tunnel; - b.
+Monitoring of the springs and creeks for five years after the tunneling operation is completed with monitoring data submitted monthly and written monitoring reports submitted to the State Water Board, Central Valley Water Board, and USFS biannually by June 1 and December 1 of each year, or as specified in individual or general permits administered by the Central Valley Water Board; - c.
+A method for accurate quantification of groundwater encountered during tunnel boring operations; - d.
+A method for verifying that groundwater seepage is controlled after tunnel construction; - e.
+Identification of corrective measures that would be taken if the tunnel boring operation encounters more groundwater than originally predicted in the environmental assessment for lowa Hill or the completed tunnel seeps; and - f.
+Potential mitigation measures for all identifiable impacts.

-The Licensee shall consult with the Central Valley Water Board regarding the need to obtain individual waste discharge requirements or coverage under General Order No. R5-2008-081, which addresses discharges associated with dewatering and other low threat discharges to surface waters.
+The Licensee shall consult with the Central Valley Water Board regarding the need to obtain individual waste discharge requirements or coverage under Order R5-2013-0074/NPDES No. CAG995001 (Waste Discharge Requirements for Dewatering and Other Low Threat Discharges to Surface Waters) and amendments thereto to address discharges associated with dewatering and other low threat discharges to surface waters.

-CONDITION 20.
+CONDITION 21.
 IOWA HILL AQUATIC RESOURCES

-20.A.
+21.A.
 Hardhead Monitoring in Slab Creek Reservoir

-Prior to initiating construction of Iowa Hill, the Licensee shall develop a Slab Creek Reservoir Hardhead Monitoring Plan in consultation with USFS, CDFG, USFWS, and the State Water Board.
-The Licensee shall submit the Plan to the Deputy Director for approval.
+Prior to initiating construction of Iowa Hill, the Licensee shall develop a Slab Creek Reservoir Hardhead Monitoring Plan (Hardhead Plan) in consultation with USFS, CDFW, USFWS, and the State Water Board.
+The Licensee shall submit the Hardhead Plan to the Deputy Director for review and approval after agency consultation.
+The Licensee shall provide the Deputy Director with any comments provided by the agencies during the consultation process.
+The Licensee shall provide the Deputy Director with at least 90 days to review and approve the plan prior to submittal to the Commission, if applicable.
 The Deputy Director may require modifications as part of the approval.
+The Licensee shall file the Deputy Director's approval, together with any required plan modifications, with the Commission.

-The Plan shall provide for hardhead monitoring during all four seasons of the year to establish the locations of all life stages (including edgewater locations) within Slab Creek Reservoir and in the water fluctuation zone upstream on SF American River above and below the lowa Hill intake/outlet structure.
-Monitoring for the location of hardhead life stages shall take place during the two years prior to and two years after lowa Hill operations begin.
-The Plan shall also describe a method to monitor hardhead in Slab Creek Reservoir to determine whether entrainment is occurring due to the operation of lowa Hill.
-Monitoring for entrainment shall be implemented during the first two years after lowa Hill begins to operate, but may be extended if required by the Deputy Director.
+The Hardhead Plan shall provide for hardhead monitoring during all four seasons of the year to establish the locations of all life stages (including edgewater locations) within Slab Creek Reservoir and in the water fluctuation zone upstream on the SF American River above and below the lowa Hill intake/outlet structure.
+Monitoring for the location of hardhead life stages shall take place during, at least, the two years immediately prior to and two years immediately after lowa Hill operations begin.
+The Hardhead Plan shall also describe a method to monitor hardhead in Slab Creek Reservoir to determine whether entrainment is occurring due to the operation of lowa Hill.
+Monitoring for entrainment shall be implemented during the first two years after lowa Hill begins to operate, and may be extended if required by the Deputy Director.